-Figure 13: Level of interest among urban youth in politics and electoral activities the middle or poor class.
+Findings of the survey indicate, the electoral participation is not limited only to upper class urban youth.
+Participation in electoral actitivity is seen across all economic classes among urban youth though the participation was slightly higher amongst the upper class urban youth than those in the middle or poor class.
 But electoral participation is much higher amongst rural youth than urban youth irrespective of the economic class.
 Media exposure has a positive impact on the level of electoral participation.
 Higher the level of media exposure, greater is the involvement of urban youth in election campaign activities.
 Amongst the urban youth with high media exposure, 35 percent mentioned regular participation in electoral activities, while amongst urban youth with moderate media exposure 31 percent mentioned active electoral participation.
 Amongst those urban youth who have no media exposure, only 10 percent participate actively in electoral activities.